roclancy/isovalent-all/README.md

 -------------------
 Run the command below in the directory you cloned this repo to:

-source create-ALL.sh
+_**source create-ALL.sh**_

 The script will start by creating

 2 x EKS clusters and then move to
-Install Cilium,
+Install Cilium
 Install Hubble relay
 Install Hubble ui
 Install Cilium Cluster Mesh